Weecha/alx-low_level_programming/0x00-hello_world/README.md

 The C file name will be saved in the variable $CFILE
 4. Hello, puts-> Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 5. Hello, printf
+6. Write a C program that prints the size of various types on the computer it is compiled and run on.